Optional Practical Training

 OPT is open to F-1 students who are "in status" with the United States Citizenship and Immigration Services (USCIS), and who have been in F-1 status for one full academic year (students who enroll in September, for example, become eligible to engage in OPT the following summer).
 Students who have been outside the US for reasons other than study abroad (for example, a non-academic leave spent at home) must complete one full academic year in F-1 status upon their return before they will be eligible for OPT.

-OPT is defined as "temporary employment in your field of study," so it may be used only for work that is related to your declared major (not minor) at Mount Holyoke, and it must be at a level that is appropriate for your background (for example, clerical or secretarial work generally is not permissible, even if the job is in a company or organization whose work is relevant to your major).
-F-1 students are eligible for a 12 months of OPT throughout their Bachelor's degree studies.
-These twelve months can be divided as you wish (for example, three months in the summer, followed by nine months after graduation or to use all 12 months after graduation).
+OPT is defined as "temporary employment in your field of study," so it may be used only for work that is directly related to your declared major at Mount Holyoke, and it must be at a level that is appropriate for your background (for example, clerical or secretarial work generally is not permissible, even if the job is in a company or organization whose work is relevant to your major).

 Application Procedures for OPT: